Feanybarieh/LITA-CLASSS-PROJ/README.md

 Below are some of the questions treated;
 - Checked out the five top products in a market.
 - The total and average sales in a particular market.
-- What sales are at its peak.
+- What sales is at their peak.

-  However, a pictorial representation will be present below.
+  However, a pictorial representation will be presented below.
  ### Data Analysis on SQL
-  With the basic Excel knowledge acquired already, we moved on to analysising data on SQL.
+  With the basic Excel knowledge acquired already, we moved on to analyzing data on SQL.

-  Without prior knowledge on SQL, I learnt the following things;
+  Without prior knowledge of SQL, I learned the following things;
   - How to create a database and store data in it.
   - Creating a table.
   - Inserting Values into a table.
   - Rectifying a column name and adding more records to an existing table.
   - Query optimization( Here a letter can be substituted for a table)

-    Below is an example code
+    ```SQL
+    select * from Table1
+    alter column place varchar
+    from employee p
+    join salary a
+    on staffid = p.staffid
     ```